 Once the data migration is completed, you will receive a success message.

 Once all migration processes are successfully over, do not forget to test the Magento 2 store completely to ensure that everything functions properly.
 Although I have outlined the entire migration process, it is not an easy task since it is not fully automated yet.
-You will have to do plenty of manual work to carry out migration from Magento 1 to Magento.
+You will have to do plenty of manual work to answer the question : how to migrate from Magento 1 to Magento 2.

 For smooth and trouble-free migration, I would recommend store owners hire a Magento professional for the job.
 In case, you face a difficulty in understanding the migration process, leave your questions in the comments section.